Skip to main content

 - This week: Log into Google Search Console and explore the Performance report.
 See what searches are bringing people to your site.

 - Ongoing: Check Search Console weekly for 10 minutes using the schedule above.
-If you see anything concerning, reach out to us.
+If you see anything that looks off, reach out to us.

 Everyone Else